imgolden77/Relation-Classification-on-Semeval-2010-Task-8/README.md

 • Each notebook includes sections for data parsing, preprocessing, dataloader construction, training, and evaluation.
 • The DeBERTa notebooks include tokenizer customization and entity-marker handling (`[`tokenizer`](DeBERTa_Inference.ipynb)`).
 • The LSTM notebooks include an example of loading pretrained GloVe embeddings (`[`load_glove_embeddings`](LSTM_Inference.ipynb)`).

-## Results and logs
-• Training metrics (loss, accuracy, F1) and evaluation outputs are recorded in notebook cells.
-Check the output cells in each notebook for experiment logs.

-## Environment
-• Dev container: Ubuntu 24.04.2 LTS
-• Notebooks can be run in Colab if GPU acceleration is needed.

-## Contributing
-• Fork the repository, update notebooks or requirements, and submit a pull request.

-## License
-• No license is specified.
-Use for research or personal experimentation unless otherwise noted.